La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab2.md

-Closely related to the mood prefixes is the aspect operator _tri_ -ritual, a sign of a performative phrase.
-Performative means that by uttering the words the speaker makes something true, as in a marriage vow or the illustrated naming ceremony.
-Note that auto-conversion is suppressed by _zo_ ; without it, the sentence would merely be the topic of a ceremony, not the ceremony itself.
+Closely related to the mood prefixes is the aspect operator <span class="latex">_tri_ -ritual</span>, a sign of a performative phrase. <span class="latex">Performative</span> means that by uttering the words the speaker makes something true, as in a marriage vow or the illustrated naming ceremony.
+Note that auto-conversion is suppressed by _<span class="latex">zo</span>_ ; without it, the sentence would merely be the topic of a ceremony, not the ceremony itself.

 >